W3BStation

 Short the dip, buy the rip?
 What FOMC reveals about Bitcoin price volatility

-Bitcoin surged past $94,000 just one day before the Federal Open Market Committee (FOMC) meeting, but history suggests the market should brace not for euphoria — but for sharp volatility immediately after the Fed's announcement.
-Throughout 2025, Bitcoin's price behavior around each FOMC meeting has sent a clear message: the crypto market tends to "price in" monetary policy expectations ahead of time, and the rush of traders piling into positions before the event is precisely what makes the post-meeting reaction unpredictable — and often contrary to what most expected.
+Bitcoin surged past $94,000 just one day before the Federal Open Market Committee (FOMC) meeting, but history suggests what the market should prepare for isn't euphoria — it's sharp volatility right after the Fed's announcement.
+Throughout 2025, Bitcoin's price behavior around each FOMC meeting has sent a clear message: the crypto market tends to "price in" monetary policy expectations ahead of time, and it's precisely traders piling into positions before the event that makes the post-meeting reaction unpredictable and often contrary to the consensus view.

 Short the dip, buy the rip?
 What FOMC reveals about Bitcoin price volatility

-Bitcoin surged past $94,000 just one day before the Federal Open Market Committee (FOMC) meeting, but history suggests the market should brace not for euphoria — but for sharp volatility immediately after the Fed's announcement.
+Bitcoin surged past $94,000 just one day before the Federal Open Market Committee (FOMC) meeting, but history suggests what the market should prepare for isn't euphoria — it's sharp volatility right after the Fed's announcement.

-Throughout 2025, Bitcoin's price behavior around each FOMC meeting has sent a clear message: the crypto market tends to "price in" monetary policy expectations well ahead of time, and the rush of traders piling into positions before the event is precisely what makes the post-meeting reaction unpredictable — and often contrary to consensus expectations.
+Throughout 2025, Bitcoin's price behavior around each FOMC meeting has sent a clear message: the crypto market tends to "price in" monetary policy expectations ahead of time, and it's precisely traders piling into positions before the event that makes the post-meeting reaction unpredictable and often contrary to the consensus view.

-FOMC: not a bullish catalyst, but a position reset point
+FOMC: Not a price catalyst, but a position reset point

-Data on Bitcoin's reaction across seven FOMC meetings in 2025 shows an extremely wide range of outcomes, from a gain of 6.9% to a loss of 8% within seven days.
-Notably, the meetings that featured rate cuts — viewed as "dovish" — produced the worst outcomes:
+Data on Bitcoin's reaction following seven FOMC meetings in 2025 shows an extremely wide range of outcomes, from a gain of 6.9% to a loss of 8% within seven days.
+Notably, the meetings that delivered rate cuts — considered "dovish" — produced the worst results:

 • Jan 29 – Rate hold: –4.58%